pushkar803/LendingClubCaseStudy/README.md

 # lending-club-case-study

-> Exploratory Data Analysis on a lending club to understand the driving behind loan default
+> Exploratory Data Analysis on a lending club to understand the driving factors behind loan default

 ## Table of Contents